 More information about Bolivia is available on the Bolivia Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Bolivia is the third largest producer of cocaine in the world, and according to White House Office of National Drug Control Policy coca estimates, is producing well above Bolivia’s own-sanctioned limit of 22,000 hectares (ha).
 In 2017, Bolivia changed the General Law on Coca (Law 906) which sanctions the domestic demand for the traditional and medicinal use of coca, increasing licit coca production from 12,000 ha to 22,000 ha.

 U.S. Assistance to Bolivia

 Bilateral Economic Relations

 The United States is one of Bolivia’s top trade partners with $827.1 million in bilateral goods trade in 2020.
 The United States recently increased the quota of sugar imports from Bolivia to its highest level in 20 years.
-In 2020, Bolivia and the United States agreed to mutually recognize Bolivia’s national spirit, singani, and Tennessee whiskey and Kentucky bourbon as distinctive products, increasing their commercial viability in both countries.
+Bolivia and the United States are working to mutually recognize Bolivia’s national spirit, singani, and Tennessee whiskey and Kentucky bourbon as distinctive products, increasing their commercial viability in both countries.
 U.S. exports to Bolivia include machinery, aircraft, vehicles, and optical and medical instruments.
 U.S. imports from Bolivia include tin, precious stones, ores, cereals, and fruits and nuts.

 Bolivia’s Membership in International Organizations